abpframework/abp/docs/en/Authorization.md

 A permission value provider should return one of the following values from the `CheckAsync` method:

 * `PermissionGrantResult.Granted` is returned to grant the user for the permission.
-If any of the providers returns `Granted`, the result will be `Granted`, if no other provider returns `Prohibited`.
+If any of the providers return `Granted`, the result will be `Granted`, if no other provider returns `Prohibited`.
 * `PermissionGrantResult.Prohibited` is returned to prohibit the user for the permission.
-If any of the providers returns `Prohibited`, the result will always be `Prohibited`.
+If any of the providers return `Prohibited`, the result will always be `Prohibited`.
 Doesn't matter what other providers return.
 * `PermissionGrantResult.Undefined` is returned if this value provider could not decide about the permission value.
-Return this to let other providers to check the permission.
+Return this to let other providers check the permission.

 Once a provider is defined, it should be added to the `PermissionOptions` as shown below: